 There are three main types of personal taxes in France:

 - Tax on goods and services

 For umbrella companies, the rate is around 33%.
-When clients decide to work with umbrella companies, they no longer have to worry about compensations and payments for insurance, taxes, etc. The umbrellas do all the administrative portion of the job and business customers just pay for the service.
+When clients decide to work with umbrella companies, they no longer have to worry about compensations and payments for insurance, taxes, etc. The umbrellas do all the administrative part of the job and business customers just pay for the service.

 Umbrella companies’ fee

 Umbrella companies operating in France deduct a percentage of the client invoice for a specific contract excluding taxes.
-This scheme is more beneficial for collaborators than fixed rates that deduct without considering the amount an employee earns, especially in cases of contracts of small amounts.
+This scheme is more beneficial for consultants than fixed rates that deduct without considering the amount an employee earns, especially in cases of contracts of small amounts.

 At ABC Portage, we follow a declining scale going from 10% to 3%, depending on the recurrence of the missions.
 Our rates are as follows:

 - from 0 to 5 000 euros = 10%